-In the fall of 2004, AKA was asked by the President and CEO of Public Health Solutions to help it understand its best possibilities for strategic growth, with particular attention to diversification of programming and funding.
-The project also included a focus on branding, outreach, visibility and name recognition and an increase in Board involvement in furthering the mission of the agency and fund raising in support of its programs and activities.
+In the fall of 2004, AKA was asked by the President and CEO of MHRA to help it understand its best possibilities for strategic growth, with particular attention to diversification of programming and funding.
+The project also included a focus on branding, outreach, visibility, and name recognition and an increase in board involvement in furthering the mission of the agency and fund raising in support of its programs and activities.

-AKA worked closely with the President/CEO, the Board, and the senior staff on all aspects of the assignment.
-A Strategic Planning Committee of 16 was established to oversee the planning process and was co-chaired by two Board members.
+AKA worked closely with the president/CEO, the board, and the senior staff on all aspects of the assignment.
+A 16-member strategic planning committee was established to oversee the planning process and was co-chaired by two board members.

-We first undertook a review of materials provided by Public Health Solutions and conducted more than 65 interviews with Board members, staff and external individuals who are supporters, leaders of agencies that receive grants/contracts and technical assistance, and knowledgeable actors in the field of public health.
-The interviews helped to identify the strengths of Public Health Solutions as well as the challenges it was facing.
-With active participation from Committee members we also developed an external scan to examine the major issues foreseeable in the public health environment in order to determine opportunities and threats.
+We first undertook a review of materials provided by MHRA Solutions and conducted more than 65 interviews with board members, staff, and external individuals who are supporters, leaders of agencies that receive grants/contracts and technical assistance, and knowledgeable actors in the field of public health.
+The interviews helped to identify the strengths of the organization as well as the challenges it was facing.
+With active participation from committee members we also developed an external scan to examine the major issues foreseeable in the public health environment in order to determine opportunities and threats.

 On the basis of this analytic work, we then developed a series of working hypotheses for the Strategic Planning Committee (SPC) to discuss, refute and modify.
-These discussions led to the development of the first draft of the Strategic Plan.
-In a number of subsequent Strategic Planning Committee meetings, the SPC discussed and refined a series of draft plans.
-A well-attended Board staff full-day retreat resulted in the creation of a final document that redefined the mission, vision and values of Public Health Solutions; it included recommendations about programs, governance, funding, visibility, impact, and promoting better public understanding of the organization.
+These discussions led to the development of the first draft of the strategic plan.
+In a number of subsequent SPC meetings, the committee discussed and refined a series of draft plans.
+A well-attended board staff full-day retreat resulted in the creation of a final document that redefined the mission, vision, and values of MHRA; it included recommendations about programs, governance, funding, visibility, impact, and promoting better public understanding of the organization.

-This articulation of Public Health Solutions’s mission, vision and values, accompanied by clear strategic goals and objectives, was central to moving Public Health Solutions to a new stage of accomplishment and influence.
-The subsequent development of a Strategic Communications Plan, including the decision to change the name of the organization to Public Health Solutions, reflected the recognition during the planning process that the agency needed to direct its attention to more clearly articulating its priorities and core competencies for policy makers, funders, and the public.
+This articulation of the organization’s mission, vision, and values, accompanied by clear strategic goals and objectives, was central to moving MHRA to a new stage of accomplishment and influence.
+The subsequent development of a strategic communications plan, including the decision to change the name of the organization to Public Health Solutions, reflected the recognition during the planning process that the agency needed to direct its attention to more clearly articulating its priorities and core competencies for policy makers, funders, and the public.